MozillaPunjab/Resources/README.md

 # Resources
-All the resources(graphics, slides, links, etc) shared during our events will be found here.
+All the resources (graphics, slides, links, etc) shared during our events can be found here.

 ### Follow our Social Media Handles: